 After preparing and activating a small script that changes the installerPackagename variable using Lua, when I ran the application, I was happy to see that the application no longer displayed the previous warning message and I could view the web traffic using Charles Proxy.

-I hope this article will provide an alternative tool and method for those who are looking for alternatives to Frida in security research and look forward to seeing you in the next article.
+I hope this article will provide an alternative tool and method for those who are looking for alternatives to Frida in security research.
 Hope to see you in the following articles.